psy0rz/zfs_autobackup/README.md

   --no-snapshot         dont create new snapshot (usefull for finishing
+                        uncompleted backups, or cleanups) --no-send             dont send snapshots (usefull to only do a cleanup) --allow-empty         if nothing has changed, still create empty snapshots.
+  --ignore-replicated   Ignore datasets that seem to be replicated some other
-                        uncompleted backups, or cleanups) --no-send             dont send snapshots (usefull to only do a cleanup) --resume              support resuming of interrupted transfers by using the zfs extensible_dataset feature (both zpools should
+                        way.
+(No changes since lastest snapshot.
+Usefull for proxmox HA replication) --no-holds            Dont lock snapshots on the source.
+(Usefull to allow proxmox HA replication to switches nodes) --ignore-new          Ignore filesystem if there are already newer snapshots for it on the target (use with caution) --resume              support resuming of interrupted transfers by using the zfs extensible_dataset feature (both zpools should
                         have it enabled) Disadvantage is that you need to use